 Adduction – moving to the midline.

-Hyperextension – this is an extension of the joint past the average range of motion.
+Hyperextension – is an extension of the joint past the average range of motion.

 Ulnar deviation – joint action at the wrist that causes the hand to move medially towards the little finger in the frontal plane